bright/new-www/content/blog/chatgpt-vs-bard-comparison.md

 ## Using AI in software development

-It’s not something new to include AI in software development.
-However, products like ChatGPT definitely moved AI to the mainstream and showed globally its potential.
-We will continue to observe the development of ChatGPT as well as the beginnings of Bard.
-We will let you know how you could implement it for your business.
-If you want to know more about using AI in your software products, just contact us and book a free consultation.
+We will **continue to observe the development of ChatGPT as well as the beginnings of Bard**.
+We will let you know how you could implement it for your business. **If you want to know more about using AI in your software products, just [contact us](/start-project/) and book a free consultation**.

 <div class='block-button'><h2>Looking for AI software experts?</h2><div>Let's talk about AT in your business.
 Contact us and we will reach out to you in 48 hours.</div><a href="/start-project"><button>let's talk about AI</button></a></div>